ghga-de/ghga-metadata-schema/docs/schema_markdown/size.md

 # Slot: size

-The size of a file in bytes.
+The size of the File in bytes.

 URI: [GHGA:size](https://w3id.org/GHGA/size)